If you encounter Invalid digest error (error.digest.invalid), please consider the following:

 - Download Postman collections and test your request:

-Postman and Swagger files (Nordea API Market)
+Swagger and Postman files (Nordea API Market Resources)

 - The whole request body should be present in the digest.
 Refer to:

-Authentication with eIDAS certificate (Access Authorization API)
+Authentication with eIDAS certificate

 - Digest should be calculated based on a request body in JSON format (as it is sent to Nordea in the request).
 Converting the request body into the string is incorrect

-When making requests to Nordea Open Banking APIs, please ensure that SHA-256 algorithm is used
+- When making requests to Nordea Open Banking APIs, please ensure that SHA-256 algorithm is used

 - To correctly calculate a digest it's necessary to operate on bytes